 Despite the similarity of the neural activation patterns of birds and mammals during REM sleep, two differences deserve attention.
-First, we did not observe an activation of the thalamic lateral geniculate nucleus that in mammals is part of the ponto-geniculo-occipital wave which constitutes a prominent phasic event during REM sleep34.
+First, we did not observe an activation of the thalamic lateral geniculate nucleus that in mammals is part of the ponto-geniculo-occipital wave which constitutes a prominent phasic event during REM sleep38.
 Instead, the n. rotundus was activated in pigeons - a structure that constitutes the thalamic relay of the tectofugal visual pathway.
-Regarding memory processing, the absence of a mammal-like activation of the hippocampus and the parahippocampal region during REM sleep34.
+Second, the similar level of hippocampal formation activity during REM and NREM sleep is inconsistent with some studies that found increased activation during REM sleep in humans54, and a recent fMRI study in mice which shows lower activity during REM sleep, relative to NREM sleep39.

-Although our findings indicate that functions linked to brain activation during REM sleep occur at the expense of ventricular CSF flow, REM sleep might still play an integral role in waste clearance.
-During the transition between NREM and REM sleep in rodents, the influx of blood into the brain43 increases vascular diameter44 and compresses the perivascular space through which CSF normally enters the brain12.
+Our findings indicate that, as in mammals, ventricular CSF flow increases during NREM sleep in birds, suggesting that waste clearance is a fundamental function of this sleep state.
+Although our findings indicate that functions linked to brain activation during REM sleep occur at the expense of ventricular CSF flow, REM sleep might still play a role in waste clearance.
+During the transition between NREM and REM sleep in rodents, the influx of blood into the brain^{55,56} increases vascular diameter57 and compresses the perivascular space through which CSF normally enters the brain58.
 This might restrict the entry of new CSF into the brain, and thereby account for the reduction in CSF flow outside the brain tissue in pigeons.
-However, at the same time, the increase in brain blood volume might squeeze the perivascular and extracellular spaces, thereby increasing flow through the brain tissue.
-Interestingly, as most of this flow should accompany the surge of blood at the onset of REM sleep, by engaging in hundreds of short episodes of REM sleep, rather than fewer and longer episodes, as in mammals, birds might maximize waste removal.
+However, at the same time, we propose that the increase in brain blood volume might squeeze the perivascular and extracellular spaces, thereby increasing flow through the brain tissue.
+The high levels of acetylcholine (Ach) and low levels of norepinephrine (NE) occurring during REM sleep in mammals^{59,60} might facilitate this process, as Ach causes dilation of the cerebral arteries and a corresponding influx of blood61, and low levels of NE increase extracellular space and the movement of CSF through the brain2; however, it is unknown whether Ach and NE levels change in the same manner in birds.
+Regardless, according to this model, most of the flow should accompany the surge of blood at the onset of REM sleep.
+Consequently, by engaging in hundreds of short episodes of REM sleep, rather than fewer and longer episodes, as in mammals, birds might maximize waste removal.
 Indeed, this partitioning of REM sleep into shorter episodes could be an evolutionary strategy to enhance waste clearance in avian brains with high neuronal density.